-- The ASSIST-Y-linked Ten Step Brief Intervention and feedback about risk can be given using the ASSIST-Y Feedback Report card for 10-14 year olds.
+- The ASSIST-Y-linked Ten Step Brief Intervention and feedback about risk can be given using the ASSIST-Y Feedback Report card for 15-17 year olds.
 However young people in the 'High' risk group may not necessarily be substance dependent, but are likely have a range of co-occurring problems requiring coordinated management and assessment.
-It is recommended that in addition to a brief intervention, a referral for more specialised assessment and treatment be made. - Specialist treatment refers to the delivery of evidence-based therapies/treatments for young people demonstrating problematic or 'harmful' substance use patterns, as well as reporting problems associated with substance use.
+It is recommended that in addition to a brief intervention, a referral for more specialised assessment and treatment be made. - However, High risk smokers in the older group (15 to 17 years old) are most likely dependent on the substance, and should be treated in the primary health care setting as adults. (ie. motivational Interviewing and pharmacotherapy). - Specialist treatment refers to the delivery of evidence-based therapies/treatments for young people demonstrating problematic or 'harmful' substance use patterns, as well as reporting problems associated with substance use.
 Treatment may include motivational interviewing, cognitive behavioural therapy (CBT), as well as family based approaches (ie. family therapy).
-It is anticipated that in most cases a coordinated approach to assessment and management of substance use and other associated problems will be required. - Co-occurring problems/issues may include: mental health issues, significant family disharmony, exposure to abuse, poor performance at school, suicidal ideations, homelessness, significant externalising behaviours (eg. bullying others) or significant weight loss (particularly in female clients).
-Referral to health workers with specialist training of assessment and management of broader issue problems aside from AOD is required for these clients.
+It is anticipated that in most cases a coordinated approach to assessment and management of substance use and other associated problems will be required.

-- In South Australia relevant agencies regarding immediate referral include 'Head Space' and Child and Adolescent Mental Health Services. - With 10 14 year old clients, parents or guardians should be informed to also increase the likelihood that any assessment and intervention is comprehensive and supported by the client's family.
+- Co-occurring problems/issues may include: mental health issues, significant family disharmony, exposure to abuse, poor performance at school, suicidal ideations, homelessness, significant externalising behaviours (eg. bullying others) or significant weight loss (particularly in female clients).
+Referral to health workers with specialist training of assessment and management of broader issue problems aside from AOD is required for these clients. - In South Australia relevant agencies regarding immediate referral include 'Head Space' and Child and Adolescent Mental Health Services. - Again while the decision to inform parents/others of the clients' substance use is at the discretion of the health worker, parental involvement and support may be particularly important if further assessment and treatment is required.
+It is preferable to have the client's consent for this to occur. - When delivering the brief intervention it is important to maintain a balanced and nonjudgmental approach (ie. a client-centered approach).